animefre4k/system-monitor-plasmoid/README.md

 <img width="157" height="43" alt="Screenshot_20251226_182111" src="https://github.com/user-attachments/assets/ecc3a22c-06fc-4931-a2a8-323fcfb34b72" />

 # Installation
-Download the zip in the releases tab
+Download the zip in the releases tab and extract it

 `unzip cpu-ram.zip`